1925 All-Ireland Senior Football Championship: Ulster

-All-Ireland Senior Football Championship
+Semi-finals

 The Connacht championship was not finished in time, so Mayo were nominated to play in the All-Ireland semi-final.

 Both teams lodged objections against each other, and both were disqualified.

 With both Kerry and Cavan disqualified, Mayo now had no opponent to play in the All-Ireland final.
 And when Galway defeated Mayo in the Connacht final, the GAA decided to award the All-Ireland title to Galway.

 Galway were declared All-Ireland Champions on 5 December 1925.
 The All-Ireland Championship of 1925 was declared to be finished.

 A substitute competition was organised by Central Council.
 Kerry, Cavan, Wexford and Galway were invited to participate.
 Kerry wanted their victory over Cavan to stand, but when they were ordered to replay it, they withdrew in protest.

 Galway won the substitute competition, but this game had no bearing on their status as All-Ireland Champions.
 They entered the final game as All-Ireland Champions and the match had no bearing on the destination of the title.